DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 Known Issues
 ------------
-- Fog from steam vents is uneven between each eye (conflict with other parts of the volumetric fog fix)
+- Fog from steam vents is falsely obscured when an object is in front of them, which can lead to be being shaded differently in each eye.
+This is a game bug that occurs in 2D as well.
 - Police search lights clip momentarily as the camera passes through the boundary of the light cone.
+Probably only noticeable if you freeze the game with Ansel.

 Side-by-Side / Top-and-Bottom Output Modes
 ------------------------------------------